valkey-io/valkey-glide/go/README.md

-# C# wrapper
+# GO wrapper

-The C# wrapper is currently not in a usable state and is under development.
+The GO wrapper is currently not in a usable state and is under development.

 # Valkey GLIDE